marcheu/hgui/README.md

 ## What does it do?

-Right now it supports two commands:
+Right now it supports three commands:

 + hgui log [file]
 + hgui blame [file]
++ hgui show [rev]

 ## Navigation